 With an initial release date set for 2019, Oculus told us last year that the highly anticipated Lone Echo II had been delayed to Q1 2020.
-With no news coming on the game this week, and less than two weeks until the end of the quarter, the game’s release has slipped further still.
+With that release window behind us, developer Ready at Dawn now says the development of the game was hindered by the Coronavirus situation, but the game is still expected to launch in 2020.

 With less than two weeks to the end of Q1, Lone Echo II looks certain to be further delayed beyond Q1, though Oculus hasn’t given us any further information on when to expect the game.